oyesa/DjangoInsta/README.md

 This is a website application: a clone for Instagram.
 Users can sign-up, login,view and comment on pictures as well as post their own pictures.

 ### Behaviour Driven Development (BDD)
-* The web page loads displaying pictures posted by users.
-For a new user to comment, like or view other user details they have to register.
+* The web page loads displaying a sign in/sign up form.
+When a user signs in a webpage loads displaying pictures posted by other users.
+Logged in users are able to comment and like pictures posted by other users.
+They are also able to update their profile details and post a photo with a caption.

-* Users can search for images by their titles.
-They can also like pictures posted by other users and leave comments if they are signed in.
+* Users can search for images by the image titles.
+They can also view the profile page of other users which shows their bio and the pictures they have posted.

 ### Setup/Installation Requirements
 The application requires the following installations to operate: